NHL entry draft: Selection order and draft lottery

 The number of teams in the second and third group depends on whether the Conference finalists also won their division.
 The teams in each group (other than the Stanley Cup winner and runner up) are ordered within that group based on their point totals in the preceding regular season (with the lowest point total picking first).
 Tie-breakers are governed by the same rules used to determine ties in the regular season standings.
-The order of picks 1–16 may change during the first round of the draft based on the results of the NHL Draft lottery.
+The order of picks 1–16 may change during the first round of the draft based on the results of the NHL draft lottery.
 In the subsequent rounds, the basic order based on point totals is used.

 When teams lose their rights to a first-round draft choice, because that player was not signed to a contract and consequently re-entered the entry draft or became an unrestricted free agent, they are awarded a compensatory draft pick.
 This selection will be the same numerical choice as the first round draft pick who was not signed, but in the second round.
 For example, if a team cannot sign the seventh overall first round draft choice, it will receive the seventh pick in the second round of the next draft as compensation.

 Draft lottery

 At the conclusion of the regular season, the 16 teams that did not qualify for the playoffs are entered in a weighted lottery to determine the initial draft picks in the first round.
 The teams are seeded in the basic draft order based on their regular season point totals.
 The odds of winning the lottery are weighted on a descending scale that gives the greatest chance of winning to the team with the lowest point total (18.5%), and the worst chance to the team with the highest point total (1.0%).

-The prize for winning the draft lottery is to be upgraded to pick first in the first round of the draft, with each team that preceded the winner in the basic draft order bumped one pick lower.
+The prize for winning the draft lottery is to be upgraded to the highest eligible pick in the first round of the draft, with each team that preceded the winner in the basic draft order bumped one pick lower.
 For example, if the team with the 5th worst point total wins the lottery, it would pick first, and the teams with the worst through 4th-worst records would pick second through fifth.
 The remaining teams would be unaffected.
 The teams would return to the basic order for the second and all subsequent rounds.